 ● Normal = everything else, as you may have guessed.

-Side important note: you may have noticed that I keep saying “this I started it at 30”, “this I started it at 31”, etc. My personal example proves once again, as if it was needed, how much more you take care of yourself once you are happy about your life, and me at 30 I took some drastic measures: I was coming from five years of disorientation and subtle to not-so-subtle unhappiness caused by the Country I was living in at the time, and my job.
-I decided to change both of them, I killed two birds with a stone when I found a job I was really interested in and passionate of, in a Country where I was happy to be going to live in (still happy of that decision as of today), and that was when I went back to living life at its fullest.
+Side important note: you may have noticed that I keep saying “this I started it at 30”, “this I started it at 31”, etc. My personal example proves once again, as if it was needed, how much more you take care of yourself once you are happy about your life, and me at 30 I took some drastic measures: I was coming from five years of disorientation and subtle to not-so-subtle unhappiness caused by both the country I was living in at the time and my then job.
+I finally decided to change both of them, and I killed two birds with a stone when I found a job I was really interested in and passionate of, in a country where I was happy to be going to live in (still happy of that decision as of today), and that was when I went back to living life at its fullest.

 How often?
 Every.
 Single.
 Day.